 Importance of Concentration in LGV HGV Driver Training

 Driving is likely to bring a lot of thrill in your life but the question is, will it always guarantee your security?
-Your and everyone else’s safety should be the foremost thing when it comes to HGV driving.
+Your and everyone else’s safety should be the lst thing when it comes to HGV driving.
 Imagine yourself on the road for 18 hours plus, with a drowsy head and longing for a nice warm bed to sleep on.

 You’d instantly want to do it, merely out of exhaustion.
 What you don’t want to do is stay behind the wheel and keep on going.
 You’ll think to yourself that you’d rather be doing something else that you want, something like napping or a hot bath.
 Let’s look into different factors of focusing behind the wheel.